A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Mango Framework

 where $\beta$ is a hyper-parameter, and

 where $\gR_{kl}(p,q) = \text{KL}(p||q)+\text{KL}(q||p)$, $p,q$ denote two probability distributions.
-The task-specific loss promotes label-preserving adversarial perturbations; while the KL divergence loss advocates more fine-grained label preservation, meaning that the probability distribution across all answers is used as \emph{soft} label, instead of using the ground truth answer index as hard label.
-Similarly, we learn an adversarial noise generator (with parameters $g_{\vphi_w}$) that corresponds to the text modality, jointly trained with $g_{\vphi_v}$.
+The first term in $\gR_{at}(\vtheta, \vphi_v)$ promotes label-preserving adversarial perturbations; while the second term advocates more fine-grained label preservation, meaning that the probability distribution across all answers is used as \emph{soft} label, instead of using the ground truth answer index as hard label.
+Similarly, we learn an adversarial noise generator (with parameters $g_{\vphi_w}$) that corresponds to the text modality, jointly trained with $g_{\vphi_v}$.\footnote{The corresponding equations are omitted for simplicity.}

 During training, we alternate between an outer loop of the backbone network update and an inner loop of generator update.
 We constrain the noise samples $\vdelta_v$ and $\vdelta_w$ to be within the sphere $||\vdelta_v||_2 = ||\vdelta_w||_2 = \epsilon$, by scaling the generator output with a scalar. $\epsilon$ is set as 1 in all our experiments, as perturbations with a smaller norm is more likely to preserve original semantics.
 For better efficiency, we also accumulate the gradients of adversarial noise generator, and only update the generator's parameters every $T$ times (set to 20 or 40 in experiments) of backbone update.